 The library has a number of journal titles which you can browse individually.
 We've highlighted some key titles from the collection, but there are many more.
 To search for a journal by title, please use the Online Journal Finder.

 Watch and record freeview TV and radio.
 Create clips or make your own playlist using the huge archive of tv and radio shows dating back to the 1970s.
-Bob also includes a collection of curated playlists made by UK university lecturers on themes such as feminist film philosophy and law race and decolonisation.
+Bob also includes a collection of curated playlists made by UK university lecturers on themes such as feminist film, philosophy, law, and decolonisation.